-I have long believed that my hometown of Cardiff is at its absolute best in Autumn, with its fairytale castles, magnificent parklands, impressive waterfront and suburban areas awash with colour as the leaves change.
+I have long believed that Autumn in Cardiff is one of the most beautiful seasons, with its fairytale castles, magnificent parklands, impressive waterfront and suburban areas awash with colour as the leaves change.

 Roath Park seems the obvious choice for a stroll outside, enjoy their beautiful gardens, Lakeview cafe and abundance of ducks geese and swans waddling about the place.